Procedural Fairness in Machine Learning: Related Work

 \subsection{Related Work on Applying FAE to Fairness}

-XAI technologies attempt to provide understandable explanations from different perspectives for humans to gain insight into the decisions of AI systems~\cite{arrieta2020explainable,guidotti2018survey}.
+XAI technologies attempt to provide understandable explanations from different perspectives for humans to gain insight into the decisions of AI systems~\cite{wang2024roadmap,arrieta2020explainable,guidotti2018survey}.
 One kind of such techniques, known as feature attribution explanation (FAE) method, explains the predictions of an ML model by computing the attribution of each input feature (i.e., the importance of each input feature)~\cite{bhatt2020evaluating,wang2024multi}, which helps to identify the most significant features influencing the model's predictions, thus providing valuable insights into the decision-making procedure and rationales behind the ML model's decision~\cite{zhao2022fairness}.

-In this paper, we employ SHAP~\cite{lundberg2017unified}, a popular FAE method, to gain insight into the decision process of the ML models.
+In this paper, we primarily employ SHAP~\cite{lundberg2017unified}, a popular perturbation-based FAE method, to gain insight into the decision process of the ML models.
+Its advantage lies in its model-agnostic nature, as it does not require internal model information and can be applied to explain any ML model.
+To verify the robustness and generality of our approach, we further incorporate two additional FAE techniques: gradient*input (GI)~\cite{shrikumar2016not} and integrated gradients (IG)~\cite{sundararajan2017axiomatic}, which are representative gradient-based explanation methods.
+Their advantage lies in their extremely high computational efficiency.
+By comparing results across multiple FAE methods, we ensure that our fairness evaluations are not overly reliant on a specific explanation technique and are consistent across diverse explanation perspectives.